 Yeah, I’m a fan.

 I don’t know what it is, but there’s just something about the concept of a quick and easy little trick I can use to make my life just a little bit easier that incredibly exciting to me.
 I can never resist a good life hack article or blog post, and over the years I’ve learned quite a few of them.
-So, when Two Men and a Truck asked me to share a favorite hack to promote their new contest, I jumped at the chance and decided to share not one but ten of my favorite home hacks.
+So, when Two Men and a Truck asked me to share a favorite hack on the blog, I jumped at the chance and decided to share not one but ten of my favorite home hacks.

 Because you can’t have just one life hack.
 It’s not enough.